Why I (finally) tried Stitch Fix

 I’m particular about my clothes and had plenty of opportunities to browse and buy directly from online brands and brick-and-mortar shops.

-But recently, stuck at home for almost a year, I decided that I needed new wardrobe options.
+But, stuck at home for more than a year, I decided that I needed new wardrobe options.

 Read on to learn more about Stitch Fix, how the service works, and why I decided to order another box even though the first one wasn’t a screaming success.
 (And why I returned everything in the second box as well.)